mapcherry/designing-custom-map-styles-workshop/README.md

 Change the TileJSON URL from Maputnik Data Sources to `http://localhost:8080/data/v.json` Change the Glyphs URL from Maputnik Style Settings to `https://api.maptiler.com/fonts/{fontstack}/{range}.pbf?key=kZiXT98mXBUn4Sw0HMPv`

-For extrusion based on levels tag use in your JSON editor `{
+For extrusion based on OSM levels tag use this :
+`{
       "property": "render_height",
       "type": "identity"